 - a.
 The general personnel policy of the Turkish Armed Forces regarding female soldiers is based on two categories: "female officers" and "female non-commissioned officers" (NCOs) who serve in various services and ranks.
-According to the regulations within the framework of this policy, it is essential that female officers and NCOs are appointed to the posts which are most suitable for their education, experience, personal skills and capacities, just as their male colleagues, in order to utilize the qualifications of female officers and NCOs effectively as an integral part of human resources. - b.
-For the purpose of ensuring the continuity and sustainability of the activities conducted by the Turkish Armed Forces in wartime and peacetime, female officers and NCOs are posted together with their male colleagues, according to the requisites of the post and without sexual discrimination, in combat troops, combat support troops and combat service elements, various-Level HQs, military hospitals, recruiting units, military factories as well as technical and social facilities. - c.
-The legal regulations and existing practices are regularly reviewed and research and development efforts are made in light of the acquired experiences and studies for the purpose of appointing female officers and NCOs in the most suitable posts, determining the terms and conditions of their duties, increasing their numbers as well as facilitating their employment without sexual discrimination both in the execution of their duties and in their access to various level positions. - d.
-The female officers and NCOs serving in the Turkish Armed Forces enjoy the full rights that their male colleagues have.
+According to the regulations within the framework of this policy, it is essential that female officers and NCOs are appointed to the posts which are most suitable with regard to their education, experience, personal skills and capacities, just as their male colleagues, in order to best utilize the qualifications of female officers and NCOs effectively as an integral part of human resources. - b.
+For the purpose of ensuring the continuity and sustainability of the activities conducted by the Turkish Armed Forces in wartime and peacetime, female officers and NCOs are posted together with their male colleagues, according to the requisites of the post and without gender discrimination, in combat troops, combat support troops and combat service elements, various-level HQs, recruiting units, military factories as well as technical and social facilities. - c.
+The legal regulations and existing practices are regularly reviewed and research and development efforts are made in light of the acquired experiences and studies for the purpose of appointing female officers and NCOs in the most suitable posts, determining the terms and conditions of their duties, increasing their numbers as well as facilitating their employment without gender discrimination both in the execution of their duties and in their access to various level positions. - d.
+Female officers and NCOs serving in the Turkish Armed Forces enjoy the full rights that their male colleagues have.
 They also have additional rights of leave of absence due to pregnancy and maternity. - e.
-Concerning the appointments of female officers and NCOs who are married to their colleagues, female officers are appointed to the same garrisons with their spouses in order to protect the unity of the family.
+Concerning the appointments of female officers and NCOs who are married to their colleagues, female officers are appointed to the same garrisons with their spouses in order to protect the unity of family.
 If the spouse works in another state institution, the post of the spouse is also taken into consideration. - f.
 Female officers and NCOs whose spouses are appointed to foreign countries for permanent duties can take an unpaid leave for up-to four years, on their request, without losing their positions.
 Their rights regarding pensions and retirement are protected within internal regulations.
 Their promotion rights are advanced as long as their spouses' missions. - g.
-Female officers and NCOs who are married to a colleague from a different service can be transferred to the services of their spouses in order to maintain the unity of the family.
+Female officers and NCOs who are married to a colleague from a different service can be transferred to the services of their spouses in order to maintain unity of family. - h.
+Turkish Armed Forces are represented by personnel in the annual meetings of NATO Committee on Gender Perspectives (NCGP).
+TAF is closely in contact with this Committee and follows their every activities, send TAF's male and female personnel for gender trainings (genad and genad train of trainer courses in SWEDINT) which is related with NCGP.